 topic: checkout_events

-compatibility: backward-compatible
+compatibility: backward

 - service: checkout-api